 Initialize the PHP API client

-Before you can interact with Algolia’s APIs, for example, to index your data or search your indices, you need to authenticate with Algolia with your Application ID and API key by initializing a client.
+Before you can index your data or search your Algolia indices, you must initialize a search client with your application ID and API key.
 You can find both in your Algolia account.

 Initialize the search client

-The search client lets you manage your indices, add data to your indices, and search your indices.
+The search client handles authentication and lets you manage your indices, for example, add data to them, or search them.

 1 2 3 4 5 6 7 8 9 10 11 // composer autoload require __DIR__ . '/vendor/autoload.php'; // if you aren't using composer // require_once 'path/to/algolia/folder/autoload.php'; use Algolia\AlgoliaSearch\SearchClient; $client = SearchClient::create('YourApplicationID', 'YourWriteAPIKey'); $index = $client->initIndex('your_index_name');

-Operations, that are scoped to your Algolia application via the
+Operations that are scoped to your Algolia application through the